simplicitesoftware/module-SimAdapters/README.md

 ---------------------

 This is an adapter for quickly configuring apps with Simplicité.
 The basic steps are:
+1. Create a module in Simplicité, so you can get started with a group, scope, etc (cf [tutorial](https://docs.simplicite.io/lesson/tutorial/configuration/module))
 1. get the template as:
     - a Google Sheet template (you must be connected with a google account) : [Google Drive](https://docs.google.com/spreadsheets/d/1d6G3389Kz5TbOvZVWFE3EQXKz3pheNhuQwSHRHBkE3c/copy)
     - an OpenDocument file (compatible with Excel) : [Get file](./attachements/Template_QuickParam.ods)